abhipabhi/azure-projects/sentinel-playbooks/README.md

 Re-authenticate Connectors
 Some connectors require manual authentication after deployment:
-- Open Logic App → API Connections
+- Open Logic App → Connections
 - Edit each connection
 - Authenticate using your account